Texting and Driving Accidents

 These ties and her past government work certainly suggest she will regard new safety rules with suspicion and may attempt to dismantle existing guidelines.
 And if we take the actions of the Trump administration and the Republican Congress so far this year as any indication, then there’s reason to expect active favoring of corporate interests and open hostility toward any attempt to regulate business.

 Between these drives to dismantle the slim progress, we’ve made to curb fatal distracted-driving accidents, the near future of road safety looks bleak.
 Though some of us may be counting on a near-future where autonomous vehicles make human errors of all kinds obsolete, there’s likely to be years of transition before that era arrives (and potentially fraught ones, considering the Trump administration’s stances and actions on driverless cars).
-In the interim, millions of human drivers will continue to get behind the wheel, each time risking that the temptation of a ping, a fumble with a screen, or a quick selfie will take their attention off the road for the wrong few seconds.
+In the interim, millions of human drivers will continue to get behind the wheel, each time risking that the temptation of a ping, a fumble with a screen, or a quick selfie will take their attention off the road for the wrong few seconds leading to texting and driving accidents.

 Even before Trump, laws, guidelines, and devices weren’t keeping up.
 Now, even patchy progress may be undone by an administration dead set on deregulation and an industry hungry for our attention—even if it comes at the cost of its citizens’ and users’ lives.”